RisingLight/Python_Practice/Challenge questions/Readme.md

 **More you complete the challenges, more you will be able to do**

 ### Note:
-Make a Folder of your Name and complete the Challenges given below
+Make a folder of your **Github username** and complete the challenges given below

 Wish to give a challenge? sure just make an edit, and throw the pull request ;)